The Light Rail Transit Association

 Want to see integrated environmentally sustainable public transport in our towns and cities then you should join the LRTA — the more members the more effective we can be in campaigning for the introduction of trams and light rail.

-Members receive T&UT as part of their subscription, at a discount on the cover price.
-There is now a choice of postal or online versions of the magazine.
-Postal subscribers can also access the online version.
+Every month, members receive T&UT free as part of their membership.
+There is now a choice of a printed version delivered by post or online versions of the magazine.
+Postal members can also access the online version.

 Membership includes access to the LRTA e–Group; a YAHOO group.
 You can join online at the LRTA shop by clicking the Discussion Group item on the join/renewals page.
 Alternatively to join please e–mail groups@lrta.org; include your full name, membership number and post/zip code to ease the task of checking membership.